Planning to hire employees in India? Here’s a quick guide

 Partner with us when hiring employees in India for access to our unified platform, which allows you to:

-• Stay compliant with local employment laws
+• Guidance to stay compliant with local employment laws

 1) How can I legally hire an employee in India?